Jamaican Curry Goat Recipe (video)

 4-6 cloves Garlic, minced

-1 Scotch bonnet pepper, slice and discard seeds (handle with care)
+1 Scotch bonnet Pepper, slice and discard seeds (handle with care)

 4 Tbsp Cooking oil